-18.2 Motorcycle traction control (MTC)
+18.2 Traction control (TC)

-The motorcycle traction control ($\underline{\mathsf{MTC}}$) reduces the engine torque in case of loss of traction in the rear wheel.
-Depending on the motorcycle traction control setting, a slight slip on the rear wheel may be desirable.
-Example: offroad.
+The traction control (TC) lowers the engine torque in case of loss of traction in the rear wheel.
+Depending on the traction control setting, a slight slip on the rear wheel may be desirable.
+Example: offroad (optional).

-When motorcycle traction control is switched off, the rear wheel may spin during high acceleration and on surfaces with low grip.
+When traction control is switched off, the rear wheel may spin during high acceleration and on surfaces with low grip.

-After the ignition is switched back on, the motorcycle traction control is reactivated.
+After the ignition is switched back on, traction control is enabled again.

-The motorcycle traction control is operated through the "Drive Mode" (p.
-175) menu on the combination instrument.
-The motorcycle traction control can be switched off in the "MTC/ABS" menu.
+Traction control is controlled via the "Drive Mod" (p.
+185) menu on the combination instrument.
+Traction control can be switched off in the "MTC/ABS" menu.

-When motorcycle traction control is active, the TC lamp [3] flashes.
-When motorcycle traction control is switched off, the TC lamp [3] lights up.
+When traction control is active, the TC lamp flashes.
+When traction control is switched off, the TC lamp is lit.